Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 The university is closed to visitors at weekends and after 6pm during the week.

-Access outside these times is available to visitors but they must register with the library helpdesk during staffed hours, from 8am to 5pm, Monday to Friday, and pay a fee.
+Access outside these times is available to visitors but they must register at the library helpdesk during staffed hours, from 8am to 6pm, Monday to Friday, and pay a fee.

 See table below for charges.